DataBeast03/DataBeast/README.md

 ### Recommendation System
 ![](https://img.grouponcdn.com/coupons/mK4w3Pv4cen2UWmZ8bH76/wine_comHIRES-500x500/v1/t200x200.png)

-For my master's theis, I built an automated [wine recommendation system](https://github.com/AlexanderPhysics/Wine_Recommender/blob/master/scripts/Spark_Recommender_Prototype.ipynb) using Spark.
+For my master's thesis, I built an automated [wine recommendation system](https://github.com/AlexanderPhysics/Wine_Recommender/blob/master/scripts/Spark_Recommender_Prototype.ipynb) using Spark.
 The recommender provides users with personalized wines, presented by varietals.
 This project brought together a range of skills and technologies, include Exploratory Data Analysis, machine learning, and distributed computing.
 My favorite part of this project was overcoming the challenge of sparse ratings.
 Only 2.5% of Wine.com's users rate wines, so I feature engineered the purchase data to reflect user sentiment by creating a novel transformation that behaves like a statistical Z-score.

 I wrote an [article](https://github.com/DataBeast03/Wine_Recommender/blob/master/Capstone_Paper_Alexander.pdf) that explains my methodology, experimentation, and results for this project.